 Never one to cut corners, I tried every gin-making method before settling firmly on the one-shot method, distilling the exact number of botanicals in one go and never adding concentrate or compounding afterwards.
 Only 2-3% of the world’s gin is made using this truly special method.
 Uniquely, one of the ingredients in Birch Gin is birch syrup, rare and expensive with a dark, caramel yet spicy flavour.
 Sap is tapped from Birch trees in March and is prized for its health benefits.
 100 litres of evaporated sap creates 1 litre of birch syrup.

 We moved back to the UK in 2014 and by 2020, some ten years after starting, I finally achieved both the flavours and taste journey I was seeking.
 Soon all of our friends were asking for a bottle or two, or more...
 This huge demand was difficult to keep up with.
 Sourcing a suitable still led to some fascinating conversations with micro distillers.
-One of those conversations was with Andrew Parsons, Gold winner for the World’s Best Contemporary Gin at the World Gin Awards.
+One of those conversations was with Andrew Parsons, winner of The World’s Best Contemporary Gin at the World Gin Awards.
 A bond was formed and some outstanding gin was made in a traditional alembic copper still.
 Dawn was also rather pleased as it meant I wouldn’t be blowing our house up.

 Thanks for reading this, I welcome you to take a refreshing stroll through the citrus groves of Soller, Mallorca followed by meandering through a British herb garden, rounded off with delicate, lingering Asian spices.